VividCiphers/Social-Network-Project/design-concept/README.md

       |--instagram
       |--gplus
       |--twitter
-   |--mockups             //contains mocks for our website
+   |--mockups              //contains mocks for our web-app
 ```

 App is targeted to mobile devices with Small and Medium screen, also with Landscape Orientation.